-After feeling awkward and shy after approaching some astronomy groups, my passion for the stars eventually guided me to the Orion Observation Group (OOG).
+Always feeling awkward and shy when approaching some astronomy groups, I was blessed when my passion for the stars eventually guided me to the Orion Observation Group (OOG).
 It took one phone call to Serena Ingamells to know that I had found a very special group of people.

 Serena Ingamells (chairlady) and Willie Koorts (chairman) made me feel so welcome.
 I became one of the family immediately.
 They taught me so much and gave me wings to fly.

 Sharing one’s passion for the night sky comes as second nature to amateur astronomers.
 We soon found ourselves hosting a Stargazing Picnic at the Taal Monument in Paarl.
 The recipe worked so well that we were invited to stay on for regular events during summer seasons.
 Over the years we have introduced hundreds and hundreds of people to the night sky.

 Being an amateur astronomer you have to be on your toes.
 Your field is vast.
 You draw on the strengths in your group.